Government Procurement Fraud Charges & Avoiding Criminal Liability

 Another category where the federal government is seeking out small businesses for having procurement fraud schemes is the service-disabled veteran-owned small business program (SDVOSB fraud).
 Whether you are self-certified or certified through the Veteran Administration.
 Small contractors are usually charged with pass-through procurement schemes, violation of the limitations on subcontracting rules, or some other form of conspiracy or false representation to the government.

 Whether or not the company actually meets the HUBZone employee requirements can be one of the many legal issues that come up.
 However, being investigated for having a HUBZone fraud scheme can involve many other issues such as pass-through contract schemes, limitation on subcontracting rule violations and more.
 If your business meets SBA qualification, it’s eligible to get federal contracts specifically set aside for HUBZone businesses and gets a price preference when bidding on federal contracts subject to open competition.
-In order to remain in the HUBZone program, your small business must apply for recertification by the Small Business Administration every three years.
+In order to remain in the HUBZone program, and remain part of the government’s procurement process, your small business must apply for recertification by the Small Business Administration every three years.

 If you are involved in a HUBZOne fraud procurement investigation case, find a government contract small business lawyer that understands the program.
 Without it, you may be at substantial risk of getting a criminal conviction.

 Most government contract claims are covered under the Contract Disputes Act.
-However, the contracting officer cannot decide on claims or resolve them if such resolution includes penalties or forfeitures that are governed by the statute of limitation.
-This level of government contractor fraud leaves the contracting officer no other choice than to refer the matter to the “agency official responsible for investigating fraud” See FAR 33.209.
+However, the contracting officer cannot decide on claims or resolve them if such resolution includes penalties or forfeitures that are governed by the statute of limitations.
+This level of government contractor fraud in the procurement process leaves the contracting officer no other choice than to refer the matter to the “agency official responsible for investigating fraud” See FAR 33.209.

-If you are a government contractor and the agency has denied your claim and the only explanation is fraudulent and inflated invoices, you should seek the immediate help of a government contract fraud lawyer.
+If you are a government contractor and the agency’s procurement process has denied your claim and the only explanation is fraudulent and inflated invoices, you should seek the immediate help of a government contract fraud lawyer.
 The same applies to an appeal of the contracting officer’s final decision, where the government attorneys counterclaim based upon fraud.

 Can a contractor be criminally charged?
 Yes.
 In most cases, after the DOJ or some other federal law enforcement agency investigates the allegations, contractors are indicted and often criminally charged.
 This can cause significant hardship to the company.
 As the case develops it is important to assess the facts and build a solid legal defense quickly.
 Waiting until there is a lawsuit can put the company at a great disadvantage.
 Having the right government investigations lawyer on board can make a huge difference in the outcome of your case.